 An expert is worth their weight in gold.
 General financial literacy is very important, but an expert will have the knowledge to navigate challenges that many Canadians would struggle with.
 Pursuing financial literacy on your own will still allow you to understand the advice your expert gives you, but the expert will simply have more tools at their disposal to handle what are unprecedented circumstances.

-If you are in the process of applying for a mortgage or thinking about buying a home a mortgage broker can help you!
+If you’re in the process of applying for a mortgage or buying a home, a mortgage broker can help you!
 They are trained professionals that will work with you and your specific circumstances.
 We have put together a COVID-19 resources page on our website.
 This includes more information about changes from the banks, lenders, and government.
 You can find out more on the page here.

 To speak with me or any other experts on our team about what this crisis means for you and your mortgage, please don’t hesitate to contact us at (705) 333-4338 or get in touch with me here!

 You may not know where we’ll be when this crisis is over, but we are all in this together.
 In our hunt for certainty during uncertain times let’s trust our experts and take care of each other.